Ultrafilters and Social Choice II

 Thermodynamics and economics

-February 22, 2009 by Preno
+February 22, 2009

 If you’ve ever studied thermodynamics, you too were probably struck by the sheer abstractness and generality of its laws/postulates.
 It manages to build a rich physical theory (or perhaps a “framework” is a better description) based merely on assuming the existence of a handful of functions and quantities with some very general properties.
 The natural question seems to be, is it possible to give those axioms an interpretation other than the intended one (where, for example, T roughly corresponds to our pre-theoretical notion of temperature)?
 If it is, one would (or at least I would) expect the alternative interpretation to deal with phenomena which are still statistical in nature (we assume that the fluctuations in different parts of the system are averaged out, spatiotemporally in thermodynamics), unidirectional and governed by a general class of quantitative relationships rather than one specific equation.